ETHICS AND IPI

 II.
 Respect for Persons.The IPI Member is expected to treat patients and their families, students and colleagues with respect and care.
 Discrimination on the basis of age, disability, ethnicity, gender, race, religion, sexual orientation or socioeconomic status is ethically unacceptable.

 III.
 Mutuality and Informed Consent.
 As a membership organization, IPI has no regulatory authority over the clinical practices of IPI members in their home communities.
-However, as a body that provides education about ethical matters and promotes an ethical stance, we believe our members should uphold high ethical standards with their patients, supervisees, students, and colleagues.
+However, as a body that provides education about ethical matters and promotes an ethical stance, we believe our members should uphold high ethical standards with their patients, consultees, students, and colleagues.
 The treatment relationship between the patient and the IPI Member is founded upon trust and informed mutual agreement or consent.
 At the outset of treatment, the patient should be made aware of the nature of psychotherapy and relevant alternative therapies.
 The IPI Member should make agreements pertaining to scheduling, fees, and other rules and obligations of treatment tactfully and humanely, with adequate regard for the realistic and therapeutic aspects of the relationship.
 Promises made should be honored.

 When the patient is a minor these same general principles pertain but the patient’s age and stage of development should guide how specific arrangements will be handled and with whom.